cawhitworth/unicornhat/README.md

 # License

 All code in this repository is MIT Licensed unless otherwise specified.
-See [LICENSE].
+See [LICENSE](LICENSE).